Veklury® (remdesivir)

 Overall, 14 participants (5%) in the RDV group and 9 participants (3.2%) in the placebo group were immunocompromised; 12 (4.3%) and 18 (6.4%) participants in the RDV and placebo groups, respectively, had cancer.2 Efficacy and safety results were not provided for these participants.

-A retrospective, comparative effectiveness cohort study evaluated all-cause in-hospital mortality at Days 14 and 28 among immunocompromised patients with a primary discharge diagnosis of COVID-19 (present on admission) during the Omicron period (December 2021–April 2023) who were treated with RDV (initiated within 2 days of admission) and those who were not treated with RDV during their hospitalization.
-Immunocompromised states included cancer, transplant, hematologic malignancies, PID, SCID, immunosuppressive medications, asplenia, bone marrow failure/aplastic anemia, HIV, or toxic effects of antineoplastics.
-Data were obtained from the US-based PINC AI Healthcare Database (formerly known as the Premier Healthcare Database), and patients were PSmatched (1:1 matching with replacement, each PS-matched cohort, n=10,687) by baseline supplemental O2 requirement, which was determined within the first 2 days of hospitalization.
-In the overall matched cohort at baseline, 74% of patients were ≥65 years old, and 51% had supplemental O2 needs.
+A retrospective, comparative-effectiveness cohort study evaluated all-cause in-hospital mortality at Days 14 and 28 in immunocompromised patients with a primary discharge diagnosis of COVID-19 (present on admission) during the Omicron period (December 2021–February 2024) who were treated with RDV within 2 days of admission as well as in those who were not treated with RDV during their hospitalization.
+Immunocompromised states included cancer, SOT, HSCT, hematologic malignancies, primary immunodeficiency, severe combined immunodeficiency, receiving immunosuppressive medications, asplenia, bone marrow failure/aplastic anemia, HIV, or experiencing toxic effects of antineoplastics.
+Data were obtained from the US-based PINC AI Healthcare Database (formerly known as the Premier Healthcare Database), and patients were PS‑matched (1:1 matching with replacement, each PS-matched cohort, n=8822) by baseline supplemental O2 requirement, which was determined within the first 2 days of hospitalization.
+In the overall matched cohort at baseline, 77% of patients were ≥65 years of age, and 54% did not have supplemental O2 needs.

 Results